 Unikat estimates that the build shaves off 66 pounds, trimming the TMAX from 447 to 381 pounds.
 Of course, with less real estate, Korczak had to get creative with the placement of the fuel cell and cooling system.
 Luckily, he shoehorned both systems into the new subframe, with the fuel cap integrated into the brown leather saddle.

 Up front, a customized BMW C 400 windshield provides optimum wind protection.
-Motogadget instrumentation keeps things simple yet refined and the brown leather grips match the custom seat.
+Motogadget instrumentation keeps things simple yet refined and the brown leather grips match the seat.
 Unikat bathes the TMAX 500 in satin anthracite while a gold wheelset accents the low-key paint job.
 Along with the styling update, Korczak adds a Malozzi exhaust system to give the maxi-scooter a bit more grunt.

 The TMAX 500 may not be in Yamaha’s Masters of Torque family, but Unikat Motorworks’ TmaxxX sure makes a good case for adoption.